iptq/sctf_problems/2016Q1/problems/control_panel/README.md

 realize this, or are asking for SQL hints, tell them simply to look at the account page for more clues.

-The site is reset every 5 minutes, and the database is reset every 15 minutes, so if anything goes wrong, just wait it out.
+The site and the database are reset every 15 minutes, so if anything goes wrong, just wait it out.